klebgenomics/Kaptive/docs/source/Databases.rst

 Genbank file
 -------------

-Kaptive stores databases in Genbank format consisting of **unique** loci as a single records with the following
+Kaptive stores databases in Genbank format consisting of **unique** loci each with a single record with the following
 requirements: